Coffee and Anxiety – How Caffeine Affects Anxiety Treatment

 Any addictive substance is a hindrance to anxiety treatment.
 While it may make you feel good temporarily, the substance prevents your brain from naturally producing happy chemicals.
 This applies to cigarettes, recreational drugs, alcohol, gambling, and yes – caffeine.
 The addictive substance also acts a s a coping mechanism, preventing you from finding healthy coping mechanisms that address the root of your anxiety.

-As with other addictions, caffeine addiction only grows worse over time.
+As with other habits, caffeine only grows worse over time.
 Your body craves more caffeine to fulfill its needs, and you become further dependent on it to get you through the day.
-By cutting your coffee habits, you can stop the spread of the addiction.
+By cutting your coffee habits, you can stop the spread of the dependence.

 Should I Stop Drinking Coffee?